haidrsalam1/kotlin/kotlin-native/NEW_MM.md

 * As with the previous MM, memory is not reclaimed eagerly: an object is reclaimed only when GC happens.
 This extends to Swift/ObjC objects that crossed interop boundary into K/N.
-* `AtomicReference` from `kotlin.native.concurrent` still requires freezing the `value`. `FreezableAtomicReference` can be used instead, or, alternatively, `AtomicRef` from `atomicfu` can be used.
+* `AtomicReference` from `kotlin.native.concurrent` still requires freezing the `value`. `FreezableAtomicReference` can be used instead, or, alternatively, `AtomicRef` from `atomicfu` can be used (note, that the library has not reached 1.x yet).
 * `deinit` on Swift/ObjC objects (and the objects referred by them) will be called on a different thread if these objects cross interop boundary into K/N.
 * When calling Kotlin suspend functions from Swift, completion handlers might be called not on the main thread.

 Together with the new MM we are bringing in another set of changes:
 * Global properties are initialized lazily, when the file they are defined in is first accessed.
   This is in line with K/JVM.
-Properties that must be initialized at the program start can be marked with `@EagerInitialization`.
+Properties that must be initialized at the program start can be marked with `@EagerInitialization`
+  (please, consult the docs for `@EagerInitialization` before using).
 * `by lazy {}` properties support thread safety modes and do not handle unbounded recursion.
 This is in line with K/JVM.
 * Exceptions escaping `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook, or terminating the program if the hook was not found or failed with exception itself.

 ## Enable the new MM

+**NOTE**: The new MM is still in an experimental stage.
+It's not production-ready.

 Add compilation flag `-Xbinary=memoryModel=experimental`.